hmm-shnchr/interporale-cosmo-simulate/README.md

 These sample datas are used to train Machine-Learning-Model.
 A method for making datasets from MergerTree(.tree) is described in [/make-pickle-mergertree/README.md](/make-pickle-mergertree/README.md). and [/make-dataset/README.md](/make-dataset/README.md) <br>

-Once the datasets has benn created, `python main.py` to train Machie-Learning-Model.
+Once the datasets has benn created, rewrite [/mylib/learning_parameter.py](/mylib/learning_parameter.py), which defines learning-parameter, as approptiate, and `python main.py` to train Machie-Learning-Model.